prettier/prettier-emacs/README.md

 This Emacs package provides a function, `prettier-js-prettify`, which formats the current buffer using [Prettier](https://github.com/prettier/prettier).
 It also exports a minor mode, `prettier-js-mode`, which calls `prettier-js-prettify` on save.

+Despite the "-js" in its name, this package actually supports more than just JavaScript.
+It works with any language that Prettier supports!
+[List here.](https://prettier.io/docs/)

 ## Configuration

 ### Requirements